 If you currently have a plan, it is strongly recommended that you log in to review your options for next year and either renew or switch plans.
-Significant changes in plans are expected with all of the chaos surrounding the markets (insurers don’t like chaos).
+As noted earlier, there are many new qualified plans and premiums, subsidies, and cost sharing will likely differ, per plan, each year.
 Additionally, premium subsidies may change based off of your income and the plans you choose.
 You will want to update your income and household information appropriately.

 Who Should Sign Up for a Marketplace Plan?

-Everyone who does not have employer sponsored insurance (either directly or through a family member, including your parents if under age 26), Medicaid, CHIP, or Medicare.
-If you do not, you will receive a minimum uninsured penalty of $695, and the IRS is still enforcing it.
-And, as noted, 80% of Americans can find a 2018 ACA marketplace plan for less than $75 with subsidies.
+My recommendation: everyone who does not have employer sponsored insurance (either directly or through a family member, including your parents, if you are under age 26), Medicaid, CHIP, or Medicare.

 Why Should I Sign Up for a Marketplace Plan?

 Because your health and financial solvency is at stake.
 Even the healthiest among us are just one unforeseen event or imperfect gene away from medical costs that could bankrupt us.
-Additionally, marketplace plans provide subsidies to roughly 85% of everyone who purchases a plan on the exchanges.
+Additionally, marketplace plans provide subsidies to almost everyone who purchases a plan on the exchanges.
 If you buy insurance outside of the exchanges, you will not receive subsidies.